Silver fern: As a symbol of New Zealand

-The koru symbol is inspired by the shape of an unfurling silver fern frond.
-It is found extensively in Māori art, from carving to the official Māori flag, and is used in a stylised form as the logo for national airline Air New Zealand.
+The koru is part of the design of the Māori flag, and is used in a stylised form as the logo for national airline Air New Zealand.
 Its circular shape conveys the idea of perpetual movement, and its inward coil suggests a return to the point of origin.

-In short, the fern has become one of the most widely recognized symbols of New Zealand, next to the kiwi—however, it is not an official national symbol.

 Use in sport

 The silver fern has been used as a symbol by New Zealand national sports teams, in various stylised forms, since it was first worn by players in the 1888–89 New Zealand Native football team which toured Britain.
 "Silver Ferns" is the name of the national netball team, and most other national women's sports teams have nicknames based on the term "Ferns", such as Black Ferns (women's rugby union), Tall Ferns (women's basketball) and Football Ferns (women's association football).

 National sport teams using the silver fern include: